LabMobi/project-creator-android/README.md

 Notice 1: The project does not create a git repository automatically.

-Notice 2: The template includes a README.md file for your new project.
+Notice 2: The template includes a `README.md` file for your new project.
 Please take some time and fill it in.

-Notice 3: The template includes a RELEASE_GUIDE.md for your new project.
+Notice 3: The template includes a `RELEASE_GUIDE.md` for your new project.
 Please take some time to review and update it.

 Notice 4: The template includes a `codemagic.yaml` fail to configure your build at Codemagic CI.
 Please take some time to review it.

-Notice 5: The template uses Android Gradle Plugin 7.0, for which the minimum java version is 11.
+Notice 5: The template uses Android Gradle Plugin 8.1.2, for which the minimum Java version is 17.

 ## Usage